-Start your walking tour of Almaty at the Central Square.
+Start your walking tour of Almaty at Central Square.
 What you should check:

 - Independence Monument with the iconic golden warrior atop a winged leopard

-- Central State Museum of Kazakhstan, featuring art and cultural artifacts exploring history of Kazakhstan
+- Central State Museum of Kazakhstan, featuring art and cultural artefacts exploring the history of Kazakhstan

-Unwind after your walk at Tau Spa with an open air pool or Arasan sauna center, no matter the weather.
+Unwind after your walk at Tau Spa with an open-air pool or Arasan sauna centre, no matter the weather.
 A few hours visit to bania (local sauna) is especially nice after a long walk and when it’s cooler outside; make sure to try the birch ‘broom’ (banny venik) for a massage.
 It’s also highly aromatic.

 Almaty shopping guide

 This trip would not be complete without souvenirs from Kazakhstan, and these are the things to buy in Almaty:

 - Scarves and other accessories with a national Kazakh ornaments from Adili

 - Bal-Bala toys, depicting characters of Kazakh folklore – for your nieces and nephews

 - Pedestrian street and TSUM